rscoin-project/rscoin/src/test/README.md

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since pivxl already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since rscoin already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

 The build system is setup to compile an executable called `test_pivx` that runs all of the unit tests.
-The main source file is called test_pivxl.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
+The main source file is called test_rscoin.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to